DizzleWizzle/UHMB_Qlik_Python_SSE/README.md

 # UHMB Qlik Python SSE
 Built from the column operations example in the Qlik official github https://github.com/qlik-oss/server-side-extension/tree/master/examples/python

-Currently 3 functions:
+Currently 6 functions:
+Scalar functions (can use in front end)
 * PorterStem
     *  does Porter's Stemming Algorithm from the NLTK package against the words passed to it (currently single word only)

 * Lemma
-    * currently broken
+    * does a bad attempt at lemmatizing with hard coded v POS tags - probably dont use

 * XMR_Row(\<return value\>,\<x value\>,\<y value\>,\<grouping\>)
     * return value one of the following